ahmedlay12/Operating-Systems-Journal/week5.md

 5) Remote Monitoring via SSH

 A remote monitoring process was implemented to collect live performance metrics from the server via SSH.
 This approach reflects real-world system administration practices, where servers are monitored and managed remotely without direct console access.
+Monitoring was performed from the workstation to reinforce the separation between management and server environments.

 #### Metrics Collected
 The following system metrics were retrieved remotely to assess operational health and resource utilisation: